olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles script will print the files in the working directory in long format

 4-listmorefiles scrift will print all the files in dirctory in long format and the hidden files.

+5-listfilesdigitonly script will list files in digit format only